(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 The consulate cannot advise you on these, and you are personally responsible for being aware of your specific case.
 If you are unsure, I would encourage you to consult a lawyer.
 Many offer free consultations before signing you on as a client, so you can ask around and get some immigration advice free of charge.

 The form will specifically ask you when applying through your government’s immigration page, “is the full extent of your history of legal violations limited solely to minor traffic offenses that did not result in your arrest and/or conviction?”

 If your response is yes, then feel free to start on your ESTA form here.

 If you cannot answer yes to that question, you will require a full-blown visa to enter the US (let alone Las Vegas!)

-Sometimes if your crime was 10+ years ago, you’ll have a better chance of being accepted, but it will still need to be disclosed on your visa application.
+Sometimes if your offense was 10+ years ago, you’ll have a better chance of being accepted, but it will still need to be disclosed on your visa application.
 Just because your crime is old doesn’t mean it’s innately void.
 If you’re uncertain, again, I would consult an Immigration Lawyer.

 - The DS-156 Form

 - Your Passport must be valid for at least 6 months after your return from Vegas